Savannah/Chatham County, Georgia

 Please consider taking our virtual interactive survey, where you can learn about reuse, imagine how it would work for Savannah, and provide input to design a system that works for everyone in our community.

-Every 1 in 10 participants will receive a $25 gift card to a place of their choice.
 The virtual workshop is currently available only in English but will soon be available in Spanish, Arabic, and Chinese.

 Savannah at a Glance